 Copy all the

-.hyperformat) in the downloaded file to
+.hyperformat) in the decompressed folder to

-Javasubfolder are no needed.
+<DENODO_HOME>/jre/bin.
 Remember to verify that the files just copied have the necessary permissions.

-Copy the files of the folder
+Copy the files from

-.hyperformat) in the downloaded file to
+.hyperformat) in the decompressed folder to

 Restart the Data Catalog.

 According to your specific Linux distribution, you should follow the next considerations: